informatics-isi-edu/echo_lab_assistant/README.md

  - Through a simple voice command: 'Alexa ask Jarvis, Login user {UserName}'
  - Through the Bluetooth Login feature: https://github.com/arstevens/BluetoothLogin

-Once a session has started the user can a few things.
+Once the session has started, the user can do a few things.
  - Open an old experiment for data retrieval or continuation(Experiment ID is required)
  - Start a new experiment.
  - Ask who the current user is
  - Logout

-All voice commands Jarvis understands can be found in the 'sample_utterances.txt' file. (in extra folder)
+All voice commands Jarvis understands can be found in the 'sample_utterances.txt' file. (in extra folder) Any word enclosed in {} are key words that the user provides.

-All data from experiments the user conducts will be stored under this name.
-In order to retrieve data the user must user this username.